How to photograph the partial solar eclipse on March 29

 Solar filters must be attached to the front of any telescope, binoculars, or camera lens.
 (Image credit: Rick Fienberg/Galileoscope LLC/American Astronomical Society)

 The Sun’s infrared and ultraviolet rays are incredibly dangerous.
-At no point on October 25, 2022 will the Sun’s light be blocked anywhere near enough for observers to look at the event with unprotected eyes or equipment.
 You must use solar eclipse glasses to look at this event and put solar filters on the front of any telescope, binoculars or camera lens.
-Don’t look through your camera’s optical viewfinder; use the LCD screen.
+Never look through a camera’s optical viewfinder; always use the LCD screen instead.

-Solar filters from SeymourSolar, Thousands Oaks Optical and Baader are available, including options to purchase solar film so you can make your own filters.
-Traditional filter manufacturers such as LEE, Marumi, Hitech and Hoya also make special neutral density filters that are dark enough to use as solar eclipse filters.
+Take a look at the best solar filters for Digital Camera World's top picks.
+You will also find options to purchase solar film so you can make your own filters.
+Traditional filter manufacturers such as LEE, Marumi, Hitech, and Hoya also make special neutral-density filters that are dark enough to use as solar eclipse filters.

 Where, when and how to plan a shot of the solar eclipse